zynksoftware/Zynk-Workflow/_docs/Peoplevox-Connector/Export-Inventory-from-Peoplevox.md

 title: Export Inventory from Peoplevox
 ---

-This task will export item type information from Peoplevox in XML format, for detailed information see [Peoplevox Item Type XML](peoplevox-item-type-xml).
-The information is exported using the "Item types" integration template that can be ran through your Peoplevox web application.
-You can add filters and search clauses to limit the data that is returned.
+This task will export inventory information from Peoplevox in XML format.
+The output is built up from a number of reports from Peoplevox to give an overall stock position per site.
+You can control the level of detail in output using the task settings.

 ## Settings
 ### Peoplevox Connection